Measures

 Measures concerning oil

-In Switzerland compulsory stocks have to be held of a number of essential goods.
-Some companies are required to hold and maintain stocks of these goods as a contribution to security of supply.
+Oil is subject to compulsory stockpiling.
+Importers are required to hold and manage oil stocks in order to contribute to security of supply.
 The Confederation oversees these compulsory stocks and provides financial support.

 Compulsory stocks can be released within a few working days, ensuring goods remain available even when supply is disrupted.